lcylcy66666/Image-scrape-system/README.md

 ### Scrape gettyimages tab
 1. The default URL value is gettyimages page.
 2. Just type the keyword and the click start scraping.
+3. Images will download in root/Collections/xxx
+    <b> XXX means the keyword you type

 ![gettymimageUI](./images/getty-images-UI.png)
 ### Scrape IG tab
 1. Type IG URL and then input your username password keyword on it